primer/next-auth-template/README.md

-# next-primer-auth-kit
+# next-auth-template

-This project is a boilerplate to get a GitHub OAuth app quickly up and running.
+This project is a template to help get a GitHub OAuth app quickly up and running with Next.js and Primer.

 ## Getting Started